bautidea/Professional-AI-Engineer-Certificate/Course 4 - Introduction to NN and PyTorch/Module 3 - Linear Regression PyTorch Way/2. Optimization in PyTorch/README.md

+# 📘 Module 3: Linear Regression PyTorch Way

-# 📦 Optimization in PyTorch
+## 📦 Section 2: Optimization in PyTorch

 This section introduces how model parameters are updated using PyTorch's optimizer system.
 The training process is structured around a standardized workflow for building and optimizing models using PyTorch modules, autograd, and built-in optimizers.